 The Central Plaza Hotel in Zurich is located in the city center/old town right at the main railway station and Zurich’s Central Square.
 The rooms are comfortable and the views are fantastic.
 There is a restaurant on-site as well.

 See Related: Best Hotels in Lucerne, Switzerland

 Hidden Gems in the Swiss Countryside

 The cities of Switzerland are all special and alluring, but the Swiss countryside is not like anywhere else on earth.
-From almost every point in the country, you can view the incredible Swiss Alps.
+From almost every point in the country, you can view the incredible Swiss Alps on a day trip.
 Exquisite alpine lakes are around every turn, and tiny villages dot the rolling green terrain.